 What is conventional oil?

-Conventional oils are gotten from refining crude oil and flow slower than synthetic oils.
+Conventional oils are obtained from refining crude oil and flow slower than synthetic oils.
 At lower temperatures, they’re more susceptible to wear and chemical degradation.

 What is synthetic oil?